gaguillen4384-dev/taskter/README.md

 # Taskter
-Tool to generate tracking stories
+Tool to generate and track stories.
+This follow a conventional Clean Code architecture by Uncle Bob.

-This proj helped me understand:
+This project showcases:
-  -How to use sqlite and Xunit
+  -The use of sqlite and Xunit
-  -How to leverage integration tests and unit tests with an appsettings
+  -The use of leveraging integration tests and unit tests with an appsettings